yungjekoo/custom-cards/README.md

 ## Step 6: Link your package.
 Before you can use your card, you must link the custom cards server to Watson IoT Platform.

 **Important:** Custom cards are currently an experimental service, and the custom cards settings are stored locally in your browser.
-You must register your custom cards server in each browser that you use to access the Watson IoT Platform dashboard.
+You must register your custom cards server in each browser that you want to use to access custom cards in your Watson IoT Platform dashboard dashboards.

 To link the custom cards server:
 1. Log in to the Watson IoT Platform dashboard as a user with administrative rights.